petezh/peterzhang.me/_pages/ideas.md

 author_profile: true
 ---

+## Speed Rubber Bands 🏎
+When I'm driving and stuck behind a slow driver, I feel a kind of "distance debt" accumulating inside me.
+After passing the snail, I usually drive much faster than I usually would, in some sense making up for the lost distance.
+This should have implications for the design of speed bumps and slower zones.
+Do people respond by speeding up afterwards?
+Does that introduce externalities?

+## Strava for Gymheads 🏋️‍♂️
+This is a space where there's lots of room for product innovation.
+The current Strava-esque social network for weightlifting is [BodySpace](https://bodyspace.bodybuilding.com/), which has a dreadful UI and what seems like a fairly inactive network.
+A smart fitness app that integrates with a bunch of other workout trackers (e.g. [Strong](https://www.strong.app/)) could gain a lot more traction.

 ## Self-Grade Design ✍️
 Two intro CS courses at Berkeley, [EECS 16A](eecs16a.org) and [EECS 16B](eecs16b.org), both save time by having students grade their own homeworks.
 The readers then grade a subset of the problems and scale the rest of the grades by the discrepancy between "official" grades and self grades.
 In theory, if students put good faith effort into self-grades, this a cost-effective and usually-fair way of assigning grades.
 But I'm worried about (a) the extent and unfairness of noise and (b) the incentives to put an honest effort in self-grades.
 Under what conditions should students put in such an effort?
 And how unfair are these systems?